Probabilistic Machine Learning: An Introduction

 I would like to thank the following people for helping with this book.

-- People who helped write some sections:
+- People who helped write some of the sections:

 Mathieu Blondel,